Kaori Yoneyama: World Wonder Ring Stardom (2013-present)

 At Stardom Nagoya Supreme Fight on January 29, 2022, Yoneyama competed in the same kind of five-way match, this time competing alongside her Oedo Tai stablemates Ruaka, Saki Kashima and Rina, getting defeated by Momo Kohgo.
 At Stardom Cinderella Journey on February 23, 2022, she teamed up with Saki Kashima, falling short to Mayu Iwatani and Tam Nakano.
 On the first night of the Stardom World Climax 2022 from March 26, Yoneyama teamed up with Saki Kashima and Ruaka and competed in a six-woman tag team gauntlet match won by Donna Del Mondo (Himeka, Natsupoi and Mai Sakurai) and also involving Queen's Quest (AZM, Lady C and Miyu Amasaki) and Cosmic Angels (Waka Tsukiyama & Mina Shirakawa) and Momo Kohgo.
 At Stardom Cinderella Tournament 2022, she fell short to Koguma in the first rounds of April 3.
 At Stardom Flashing Champions on May 28, 2022, she unsuccessfully challenged Mayu Iwatani for the SWA World Championship.
 At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, Yoneyama teamed up with Saki Kashima, Ruaka ad Rina to defeat Stars (Mayu Iwatani, Hazuki, Koguma and Saya Iida).
 At Mid Summer Champions in Nagoya on July 24, she teamed up with Ruaka and fell short to Mayu Iwatani and Momo Kohgo.
-At the Stardom 5 Star Grand Prix 2022, Yoneyama did not competed in neither of the blocks but made an appearance on the first night of the tournament fom July 30, 2022, where she competed in a tag team gauntlet match.
+At the Stardom 5 Star Grand Prix 2022, Yoneyama did not compete in either of the blocks but made an appearance on the first night of the tournament from July 30, 2022, where she competed in a tag team gauntlet match.
 At Stardom in Showcase vol.1, the first event of the non-canon "Showcase" branch of events which took place on September 25, 2022, Yoneyama won an 18-woman Nagoya rumble match where she appeared under her old Stars gimmick of "Gokigen Death".